 Determining Fault in an Auto Accident

-After a car or truck accident, hold the driver at fault accountable
+After a car accident, hold the driver at fault accountable

 The nation’s #1 personal injury lawyers explain how to determine who caused an auto collision